"Here To Help Families Honor the Lives of Those They Love"

 As a Breckenridge native, Carrie is the seventh of nine children born to Milan and Mary Caspers.
 She attended NDSCS for Graphic Arts and then married her high school sweetheart, Steve Neppl.
 They have been married for 28 years and have three sons, Justin (wife, Jamie and their children Karsyn and Easton); Matthew; and Aaron.

 Carrie is drawn to opportunities in which she can rally around people that need a helping hand.
 It has been a privilege to serve in the community in such things as the Hospital Fund Raiser, Relay for Life and in various sports clubs.
 She has been active in her church, Faith Church of Wahpeton, as a Sunday school teacher, worship leader, youth group leader and facilitator of the Christmas Programs.

 After joining the staff at the funeral home, Ann discovered an important need in assisting families who wish to make their funeral plans in advance.
 She is a good listener and provides compassionate care for assisting the families she serves.
 Ann holds a license to secure funds in a funeral trust, so families know that money will be there at the time they need it for the funeral.

-Ann's work experience in Breckenridge has included customer service in the banking industry.
-She is very dedicated to the families she serves with pre-planning, as well as she is dedicated to serving families at the time of need to ensure that all of their needs are considered and met.
+Ann’s work experience in Breckenridge has included customer service in the banking and insurance industries.
+She is very dedicated to the families she serves with pre-planning, as well as she is dedicated to serving families at the time of need to ensure that all of their planning goals were met.

-Ann is an active member of St. Mary's Church in Breckenridge, the Breckenridge Rotary Club, and Richland-Wilkin Aging Coalition.
-In her personal time, she enjoys spending time with her family.
+Ann is an active member of St. Mary’s Church in Breckenridge, and an honorary member of the Rotary Club.
+In her personal time, she enjoys spending time with her family and her eight grandchildren.